SamEdwardes/jupydocs/website/docs/usage_documenting_functions.md

 id: documenting_functions
 title: Documenting Functions
 ---
-jupydocs can be used to document any function is is compliant with numpy docstring standards (see [numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html)).
+jupydocs can be used to document any function that is compliant with numpy docstring standards (see [numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html)).

 To use jupydocs you pass your function into the `NumpyDocString` class, and then use the `render_md` function to output the markdown.